-Welcome to the Google Codelab for running a Lustre Parallel Filesystem cluster in Google Cloud Platform!
+Welcome to the Google Codelab for running a Lustre Parallel file system cluster on Google Cloud Platform!

 Data is core to the practice of High Performance Computing, and accessing large amounts of data at extremely high speeds and low latencies has always been a key challenge in running HPC workloads.
 This requirement for high performance storage has not changed in the cloud, and in fact the ability to utilize vast amounts of storage quickly and easily has become paramount.